 The advantage is that the money will be available in the form of a credit limit.
 Depending on the finance company, you may also have the option to increase the limit by making another deposit, but that's a one-time occurrence.

 Financial institutions usually report all payments to the credit bureaus.
-Just like it happens with credit-builder loans, that can either work in your favor or against you.
+Just like it happens with credit-builder loans, that can either work in your favour or against you.
 If you have delays, you will be making your situation even worse.
 That's why you need to be extremely sure you can make the payments before you start using this bank-cards for shopping.

 In some cases, you may also be offered another interesting option.
 After a period of correctly using the secured card and making the payments on time, your provider may give you a chance to upgrade it to unsecured debt.
 Some providers also offer a way to earn cashback.